 GeneCards Summary for CDK5RAP2 Gene

 CDK5RAP2 (CDK5 Regulatory Subunit Associated Protein 2) is a Protein Coding gene.
-Diseases associated with CDK5RAP2 include Microcephaly 3, Primary, Autosomal Recessive and Primary Autosomal Recessive Microcephaly.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Cell Cycle, Mitotic.
+Diseases associated with CDK5RAP2 include Microcephaly 3, Primary, Autosomal Recessive and Microcephaly.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and transcription regulatory region DNA binding.
 An important paralog of this gene is PDE4DIP.

 UniProtKB/Swiss-Prot Summary for CDK5RAP2 Gene